crazyscot/qcp/README.md

 ### Installing pre-built binaries

-These can be found on the [latest release](https://github.com/crazyscot/qcp/releases/latest).
+These can be found on the [latest release](https://github.com/crazyscot/qcp/releases/latest) page.

 * Debian/Ubuntu packages are provided.
 * For other Linux x86_64: Use x86_64-unknown-linux-musl.tar.gz